hdShang/arxiv-daily/docs/cs-AI/2025-12-23/papers/251220206v1-tongsim-a-general-platform-for-simulating-intelligent-machines.md

 ---
 layout: default
-title: TongSIM: A General Platform for Simulating Intelligent Machines
+title: "TongSIM: A General Platform for Simulating Intelligent Machines"
 ---

 # TongSIM: A General Platform for Simulating Intelligent Machines